gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ---
 title: Creating a Gatsby Plugin With Typescript
-date: 2019-05-23
+date: 2019-06-29
 description: Making type-safe Gatsby plugins in a JavaScript world
 phase: live
 ---
 In aiming to convert my own Gatsby plugin to TypeScript, I struggled looking for Gatsby plugins that had TypeScript support (mostly checking the sourcecode) to serve as reference.

-For those of you with similar struggles, look no further.
+For those of you with similar toils, look no further.
 We'll walk through step-by-step on creating a simple Gatsby project, creating our own local plugin for Gatsby, and then converting that plugin to use Typescript.

 We're in neither [East nor West Egg](https://en.wikipedia.org/wiki/The_Great_Gatsby) here.
 I'm talking about [Gatsby](https://www.gatsbyjs.org/) - a framework for statically built websites.

 What does it mean for a website to be *static*?
 A static sites renders `page1.html, page2.html, page3.html` **separately** versus something like `myHipsterTrendingSPA.html` that injects a javascript application on **one single page**.
 I like to associate a static website with semantic HTML.
 As in `<a href="/page2.html">Go to page</a>` will, in fact, direct you to that file's location on your server.

 Ok, before you go Tweeting out to the world that all Gatsby is is a web server, there are some niceties that come with using it.
 Gatsby let's you write JavaScript, specifically [React](https://reactjs.org/), to create your static pages.
 Additionally, you get a rich plugin ecosystem, the capacity to use your fancy bundlers and loaders (like [webpack](https://webpack.js.org/)), and excellent documentation.
-It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases, other servers, or file parsing (we won't encounter this in our project).
+It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases and other servers or file parsing (we won't encounter this in our project).
 Simply, it allows you to focus on solving your problems at hand, whether it's a CMS or a blog.

-Onto the next buzzword.
+I mentioned we'll be using Typescript in our Gatsby project.
+What's that all about?

 If you've used JavaScript in any realm, you've seen this one way or another:

 > Uncaught TypeError: Cannot read property 'welcomeToJavascript' of undefined

-Wouldn't it be fantastic if we could catch these bad boys before we even execute our program?

-*Welcome aboard, Typescript.*
+What if we could prevent our eyes from seeing such obscenities?

+**Typescript can be our hero.**

-[Typescript](https://www.typescriptlang.org/) is a superset of JavaScript that will let us write our code in a type-safe way.
+[Typescript](https://www.typescriptlang.org/) is a superset of JavaScript that lets us write our code in a type-safe way.

  Type-safety let's us know ahead of time if our code is correct or not.
 It gives us hope that we will not get an error like above at runtime.
-We also get a pretty smart compiler that will (in most cases) not even build our code if it sees us trying to access `null` or trying to reassign `burrito` to `42`.
-It's a tool that will help us catch and prevent bugs earlier and also provides nice documentation through the *interfaces* we write in our code.
+We also get a pretty smart compiler that will (in most cases) not even build our code if it sees us trying to access `null` or trying to reassign `"burrito"` to `42`.
+It's a tool that will help us catch and prevent bugs earlier and also provides nice documentation through the **interfaces** we write in our code.

 ## Let's Build

-Before we get started, make sure you have node installed and, optionally, yarn (I use yarn in the examples for command-line functions).
+Before we get started, make sure you have [node](https://nodejs.org/en/) installed and, optionally, [yarn](https://yarnpkg.com/en/) (I use yarn in the examples for command-line executions).

 ---